HypoxanthineOvO/PintOS/Document/doc.md

 ### B8: Consider parent process P with child process C.  How do you ensure proper synchronization and avoid race conditions when P calls wait(C) before C exits?
 After C exits?
 How do you ensure that all resources are freed in each case?
 How about when P terminates without waiting, before C exits?
 After C exits?
 Are there any special cases?

-#### How do you ensure proper synchronization and avoid race conditions when P calls wait(C) before C exits?
+To ensure proper synchronization and avoid race conditions when the parent process `P` calls `wait(C)` before `C` exits, we can use the following approach:

-- We call `sema_down(C->sema)` to let P wait for C.
-#### After C exits?
-- Noticed that if C exited, it will be remove from `children_list`.
-So if we can find C, it should be not exit.
+1. Introduce a `success` flag in the `struct thread` to record whether the thread executed successfully.
+Additionally, use the `parent` field in the `struct thread` to access and update the parent's status based on the loading result.
+This design allows the parent to record the child's execution result instead of the child itself.
+2. Use a semaphore to implement the "parent waits for child" mechanism.
+When a child process is created, it will perform a down operation on the semaphore to block the parent.
+Once the child process completes its execution, it will perform an up operation on the semaphore to wake up its parent.

-#### How do you ensure that all resources are freed in each case?
+To ensure that all resources are freed in each case, we can follow these steps:

-- Our data structure are freed in `process_exit()`.
-No other resources need to be freed.
-####  How about when P terminates without waiting, before C exits?
-- We call `sema_up(&C->sema)` to wake up C. So C can exit normally.
-#### After C exits?
-- Noticed that if C exited, it will be remove from `children_list`.
-So if we can find C, it should be not exit.
+1. When P calls wait(C) before C exits, the parent process P will block using the down operation on the semaphore.
+Once C finishes its execution, it will perform the up operation on the semaphore, allowing the parent process P to continue.
+At this point, the parent process can free any resources associated with the child process C.
+2. If P terminates without waiting for C before C exits, the child process need do nothing.
+The parent process will be terminated by the kernel, and the kernel will free all resources associated with the parent process.

+In both cases, proper synchronization and resource cleanup are ensured by using semaphores and appropriate checks on the parent-child relationship.
+These measures help avoid race conditions and ensure that all resources are freed correctly.

+It's important to note that there may be special cases or additional considerations depending on the specific implementation and requirements of the system.

 ## Rational

 ### B9: Why did you choose to implement access to user memory from the kernel in the way that you did?
-- We follow the document to implement the access to user memory from the kernel.
+- We follow the document's method 2 to implement the access to user memory from the kernel.
 - We find the document give a good way to implement the access to user memory from the kernel, and it even give the code of `get_user()`.
 So, we follow the document to implement the access to user memory from the kernel.

 ### B10: What advantages or disadvantages can you see to your design for file descriptors?